Skip to content

 Step 3: Verify Index Creation

-• In the participants section click + to add Toolkit
+2. In the participants section, click + to add your GitHub toolkit

-• Start the conversation and begin asking questions about your indexed content
+3. Start asking questions about your indexed content

 User: "How do I create credentials in ELITEA?"